cdchrisDev/holberton-zero_day/0x03-git/README.md

-#In this prioject we're gonna learn a litle it avout git and gitguv#
+#In this project we're gonna learn the basics of git and github#